BrandonMinjares/FileSync/README.md

-# Distributed File Synchronizer
+# File Synchronizer

-A peer-to-peer distributed file synchronization tool built in Go.
+A peer-to-peer file synchronization tool built in Go.
 Designed to detect file changes in real time, propagate updates across nodes using gRPC, and maintain consistent state using lightweight metadata storage.

 ## 🚀 Features